-The PHA may set a threshold below which assets disposed of for less than fair market value will not be counted [HCV GB, p.
+The HCV Guidebook permits the PHA to set a threshold below which assets disposed of for less than fair market value will not be counted [HCV GB, p.
 5-27].

 The PHA will not include the value of assets disposed of for less than fair market value unless the cumulative fair market value of all assets disposed of during the past two years exceeds the gross amount received for the assets by more than \$1,000.